From A to Z: Guide to Light Bulb Terminology Used by Electricians

 When should I change my bulbs for light?

-This depends on how often you use the light and the bulb type.
-Incandescent bulbs last about 1,000 hours, while LED bulbs can last up to 250,000 hours.
-It is recommended to replace bulbs every couple of years to ensure optimal lighting quality.
-If you find that your bulbs are flickering or not so bright like they once were this is a sign that they may need to be replaced.
+It’s based on the frequency you use the light as well as the type of bulb.
+Incandescent bulbs usually last around 1,000 hours, while LED bulbs last up to 250,000 hours.
+It is recommended to replace bulbs every year or two to maintain the best lighting quality.
+If you notice your bulbs dim or aren’t so bright like they used to be, it’s a sign that they might need to be replaced.

-In addition to these common questions, our staff at Local Electrician Fairfield is always available to answer any other questions you may have about lighting or assist you in choosing the best lighting fixtures to fit your space.
-We offer a variety of lighting options to pick from that include chandeliers, LED bulbs, sconces, and more.
+In addition to these common questions, our staff is available at Local Electrician Fairfield is always available to answer any other questions you have about lighting, or to help you choose the right lighting fixtures to fit your space.
+There is a broad selection of lighting options to pick from that include chandeliers, LED bulbs sconces, and more.

-Whether you’re looking to upgrade your existing lighting fixtures, install new ones or just need assistance choosing the best bulbs for your home, we’re there to assist.
-Contact us now to set up an appointment for a repair or consultation at 1300 610 481, and let us help you make the most of the lighting in your home.
+If you’re looking to update the lighting fixtures in your home, replace them or need assistance choosing the best bulbs that will fit in your space, we’re there to help.
+Contact us today to schedule a consultation or repair at 1300 610 481, and let us assist you in making the best use of your lighting.